mklarmann/fkostadinov.github.io/README.md

 If JSON files inside a <code>_data</code> subdirectory should be indexed, a Jekyll server instance >= v.2.1.0 is required.
 Indexing frontmatter only in a <code>_posts</code> directory also works with older Jekyll server instances.

 ## 3. Prose
+Whereas Jekyll-DB allows to display data, [Prose](http://prose.io/) can be used to actually edit the underlying data.
+Prose is an open-source editor built on top of GitHub pages.
+There is a free-to-use online instance running at the given link, but it is also possible to run one's own Prose in any YAML-aware webserver such as Jekyll or a [Node.js](http://nodejs.org/) web server.